learning-zone/javascript-basics/README.md

   // This overrides the prototype method ✅ protoMethod() { return this.value * 3; }

-  // This does NOT override the arrow field — Base's arrow is already on the instance
+  // This does NOT override the arrow field — Base\'s arrow is already on the instance
-  // from `super()` call; Child's re-declaration creates a NEW instance field arrowMethod = () => this.value * 3; // ✅ works, but it's a new field, not polymorphism
+  // from `super()` call; Child\'s re-declaration creates a NEW instance field arrowMethod = () => this.value * 3; // ✅ works, but it\'s a new field, not polymorphism
 }

 const child = new Child();
-console.log(child.protoMethod()); // 60 — Child's override ✅
+console.log(child.protoMethod()); // 60 — Child\'s override ✅
-console.log(child.arrowMethod()); // 60 — Child's field ✅ (same result here, different mechanism)
+console.log(child.arrowMethod()); // 60 — Child\'s field ✅ (same result here, different mechanism)
 ```

 **Real-World Use Case:**

 React class components defined event handlers as arrow class fields (`handleClick = () => this.setState(...)`) for `this` safety — but this caused a performance regression in large component trees where hundreds or thousands of list item components were rendered, each carrying its own separate function object for each handler.
-The React team documented this as a known overhead and it became one of the motivating factors for the hooks API (functional components), which stores handler functions on the hook's closure — created once per render, not per instance.
+The React team documented this as a known overhead and it became one of the motivating factors for the hooks API (functional components), which stores handler functions on the hook\'s closure — created once per render, not per instance.
 Libraries like `react-window` (virtualised lists) are especially sensitive to this, carefully memoising callbacks with `useCallback` to avoid per-row function allocation.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>